 - Digestive disorders

-In this case, short term usually means up to 26 weeks or 6 months.
-Typically these short term disability policies will have a waiting period before claim benefits come into effect.
-The waiting period is different based on whether the short term disability is due to injury or due to illness.
-A one day waiting period is typical for an injury, and 7 days is typical for illness, but can be longer, up to 60 days.
+In this case, the short term usually means up to 26 weeks or 6 months.
+Typically these short-term disability policies will have a waiting period before claim benefits come into effect.
+The waiting period is different based on whether the short-term disability is due to injury or due to illness.
+A one-day waiting period is typical for an injury, and 7 days is typical for illness but can be longer, up to 60 days.

-Long term disability is designed to replace income due to inability to work for longer than 26 weeks.
-It does not come into effect until after a short term policy has run its course, if you have both policies.
-Without a short term policy, there is still a waiting period before long term policy claims are paid.
+Long-term disability is designed to replace income due to the inability to work for longer than 26 weeks.
+It does not come into effect until after a short-term policy has run its course if you have both policies.
+Without a short-term policy, there is still a waiting period before long-term policy claims are paid.